stewlab/pilo/flake/README.md

 ## File Structure

--   `flake.nix`: The entry point for the flake.
-It defines the system configuration, Home Manager setup, and helper apps.
+-   `flake.nix`: The main flake file that defines the NixOS and Home Manager configurations.
+-   `base-config.json`: A JSON file for base system configurations like username, system, and desktop environment.
+-   `inputs.nix`: Defines the flake inputs, such as nixpkgs and home-manager.
--   `hosts/nixos/`: Contains the main configuration files for the NixOS system.
+-   `install.sh`: A script for installing the flake on a new system.
+-   `aliases.json`: Manages shell aliases for users.
+-   `packages.json`: Manages additional packages to be installed.
+-   `users.json`: Manages user accounts and their configurations.
+-   `apps/`: Contains definitions for flake applications.
--   `users/`: Contains user-specific configurations managed by Home Manager.
+-   `desktops/`: Contains desktop environment-specific configurations (e.g., GNOME, Plasma).
--   `devshells/`: Contains definitions for persistent development shells.
+-   `devshells/`: Contains definitions for development shells.
--   `aliases.json`: A file for managing shell aliases.
--   `users.json`: A file for managing users.
--   `packages.json`: A file for managing packages.
+-   `hosts/`: Contains host-specific configurations.
+-   `packages/`: Contains custom package definitions.
+-   `scripts/`: Contains various helper scripts.
+-   `users/`: Contains user-specific Home Manager configurations.